http2/http2.github.io/faq/index.md

 This effort was chartered to work on a revision of the wire protocol -- i.e., how HTTP headers, methods, etc. are put "onto the wire", not change HTTP's semantics.

-This is because HTTP is so widely used.
+That's because HTTP is so widely used.
 If we used this version of HTTP to introduce a new state mechanism (one example that's been discussed) or change the core methods (thankfully, this hasn't yet been proposed), it would mean that the new protocol was incompatible with the existing Web.

 In particular, we want to be able to translate from HTTP/1 to HTTP/2 and back with no loss of information.
 If we started "cleaning up" the headers (and most will agree that HTTP headers are pretty messy), we'd have interoperability problems with much of the existing Web.